What is BOTOX®?

 A filler is a substance that is injected into the skin to correct and smooth lines, wrinkles and folds.
 As it is injected into the part of the skin known as the dermis the fillers may also be referred to as dermal fillers.
 They are also used for lip and cheek enhancement and for shaping other facial, hand and neck contours.

 The Juvéderm® VYCROSS® Collection

-The Juvéderm® VYCROSS® Collection (VOLIFT® Retouch, VOLIFT®, VOLBELLA®, VOLUMA® and VOLITE®) are sterile gels consisting of non-animal hyaluronic acid.
+The Juvéderm® VYCROSS® Collection (VOLIFT® Retouch, VOLIFT®, VOLBELLA®, VOLUMA®, VOLITE® and VOLUX®) are sterile gels consisting of non-animal hyaluronic acid.
 They are made by a company called Allergan and each syringe of filler contains local anaesthetic to reduce/prevent any pain or discomfort from the injections themselves.
 They are used to fill out or plump up lines on the face, hands and neck that have been created by the ageing process.
 By restoring volume to these areas the skin will look smoother and softer resulting in a fresher and more youthful appearance.
 The site to be treated will determine which of the VYCROSS® Collection products are used.

 What is hyaluronic acid?

 Hyaluronic acid is a natural polysaccharide, (complex carbohydrate), which is found in all tissues in the human body.
 It is identical in all living species.
 Nearly 60% of the body’s hyaluronic acid is found in the skin where it acts to provide volume and fullness.
 As the amount of hyaluronic acid decreases with age it is not surprising that the results of this loss are seen most noticeably in the skin with the appearance of lines, wrinkles and folds.